thanhdaonguyen/Client_Selection_in_FL/README.md

 ## Note For Update
 - At the primary selection, just use the random strategy --> need to involve the genetic algorithm also
 - Data at clients are currently ranging from 10 to 100 --> need to adjust that later
+- Throughput and computing speed are currently ranging from 10 to 100 --> need to adjust that later